dirkcgrunwald/zero-to-jupyterhub-microk8s/basic/README.md

 Microk8s comes with it's own version of Helm that is executed by prefixing with `microk8s` as in `microk8s helm`.

 You may want to install a standard release as well but it won't pick up the fact that you need to prefix your `kubectl` commands using `microk8s kuebctl`.
+I also found that the version of `helm3` used in microk8s had problems with recent JupyterHub Helm scripts, so you may want to use a different version.
 If you're running Ubuntu you can do:
 ```
 sudo snap install helm --classic
 ```